Law (Law and Technology Pathway) LLB (Hons) – 2023 entry

 - Employment Law (15 Credits)

-- Dissertation in Law & Technology Topics (30 credits).
+- Dissertation in Law and Technology Topics (30 credits).

 In Year 1, you will take eight compulsory 15 credit modules just as any other LLB student.